amitjoy/feature-flags-for-osgi/README.md

    },
  ]
 ```
-3. This will create `Feature` service instances that will be configured with OSGi configuration whose factory PID is `com.amitinside.featureflags.feature`
+3. This will create `Feature` service instances that will be configured with OSGi configuration whose factory PID is `com.amitinside.featureflags.feature`.
+You can add extra properties to your feature as shown in the last feature example.
+These properties will be added as your feature's service properties.
 4. In your DS Component, use `FeatureService` interface to check if the feature is enabled

 ```java